marshallward/mom6-gpu-report/issues-encountered.md

 ## NVHPC Version related

+### Compute sanitizer and opt flags

+Apparently using `-g` does not just add debug symbols but it might also hinder optimization.
+We have to use `-gopt`

 ### 25.5

 On 25.5 building and running the `double-gyre` example works well.
 However, running the `benchmark` example produces mapping errors on the GPU values.
 Known bug, see [here](https://forums.developer.nvidia.com/t/bug-nvhpc-25-x-present-table-errors-with-fortran-do-concurrent-and-kind-of-nested-type-bound-procedures/333144)